-How Do Rehab Scams Work?
+How Do Drug Rehab Scams Work?

 In reality, these scams lure people in with the promise of helping their addictions and then do everything they can to keep them in their programs as long as possible.

 Signs Of A Rehab Scam

-Instead of a place to get clean safely, these fraudulent rehab centers often have people openly doing drugs in flophouses, often shuttling them from house to house to keep the scam going as long as possible, billing their victims’ insurance as they go.
+Instead of a place to get clean safely, these fraudulent rehab centers often have people openly doing drugs in flophouses.
+In addition, they often shuttle them from house to house to keep the scam going as long as possible, billing their victims’ insurance as they go.

 Anyone seeking substance abuse treatment should know how to spot the most common signs of a rehab scam:

 These are just a few warning signs of a rehab scam.
 The best way to avoid these scams is to take time to thoroughly research a rehab center before contacting the center about possible admission.

 Potential Dangers Of Rehab Scams

 Once a rehab scam successfully convinces a person to enroll, they will do everything possible to keep the person entrapped and on the hook for insurance billing.
-It is not uncommon for these scams to charge astronomical amounts immediately after accepting a patient.
+It is common for these scams to charge astronomical amounts immediately after accepting a patient.

 These individuals arrive seeking help only to find themselves pushed further into substance abuse by people who want to exploit them for financial gain.

 What To Look For In A Rehab Program

-If you or a loved one need help for a substance abuse disorder, it is absolutely essential to thoroughly research a rehab center before agreeing to treatment or making any kind of financial commitment.
+If you or a loved one need help to curb substance abuse, it is absolutely essential to do your work.
+Thoroughly research a rehab center before agreeing to treatment or making any kind of financial commitment.

 How To Verify A Rehab Program’s Legitimacy

 If you find a potential rehab provider but the website is essentially bare of valuable content, take this as a sign the rehab center could be a scam.

-Most of these services are actually owned by rehab centers and they simply funnel unwary applicants to the centers they own to boost profits.
-Even if they are reputable substance abuse treatment centers, this is still a deceptive practice and these centers may not provide adequate treatment for everyone or every kind of addiction.
+Most of these services are actually owned by rehab centers.
+They simply funnel unwary applicants to the centers they own to boost profits.
+Even if they are reputable substance abuse treatment centers, this is still a deceptive practice.
+These centers may not provide adequate treatment for everyone or every kind of addiction.

 Look for information on the center’s website that shows their doctors have specific experience with opioid addiction.
 Online reviews can be a great source of information.
-However, you must remember it would be relatively easy for rehab scammers to fake reviews to add a semblance of legitimacy to their operations.
+However, you must remember it would be relatively easy for rehab scammers to fake reviews.
+They add a semblance of legitimacy to their operations.